 You or your child’s biological father has a family history of neural tube defects

-Taking medications for epilepsy, type 2 diabetes, lupus, psoriasis, rheumatoid arthritis, asthma, or inflammatory bowel disease
+Take medications to treat epilepsy, type 2 diabetes, lupus, psoriasis, rheumatoid arthritis, asthma, or inflammatory bowel disease

 Have kidney disease and need hemodialysis (dialysis)

-Have sickle cell disease (sickle cell disease, a genetic disease, also known as sickle-type anemia)
+Have sickle cell disease (a genetic disorder also known as sickle anemia)

-Drink more than one alcoholic beverage a day
+Drink more than one alcoholic beverage per day

 What are the side effects of folic acid?

 Excessive intake of folic acid from food has no adverse effects, but additional supplements should be noted that most adults have few side effects when they take a daily dose of less than 1000 micrograms (mcg).